Emails show Carson family fingerprints at HUD

 Carson Jr. is the chairman of Argo Systems LLC in Hanover, Maryland, a construction and engineering services firm.
 He is also the co-founder and partner of the Columbia, Maryland, based Interprise Partners, which according to the company's website focuses on "technologies and services related to Critical Infrastructure, Healthcare and Workforce Development."

 Carson Jr. did not respond to CNN's request for comment.
-HUD's Inspector General also declined to comment and would not confirm or deny whether it was looking into Carson.

 "Nepotism is still nepotism even without a paycheck," American Oversight said in a statement."From Ivanka and Jared to Lola Zinke and Ben Carson Jr., the Trump administration has sadly abandoned the principle that government officials should not put their own family members into positions of influence."